 Employees who are eligible for a pension plan are enrolled in the State administered plan, the Public Employees' Retirement System (PERS) or the Defined Contribution Retirement Program (DCRP).
 The Public Employees' Retirement System (PERS) was established in January, 1955 under the provisions of N.J.S.A.
 43:15A to provide retirement, death, disability and medical benefits to certain qualified members.
 The Public Employees' Retirement System is a cost-sharing multiple-employer plan.
 Membership is mandatory for substantially all full-time employees of the State or any county, municipality, school district or public agency provided the employee is not required to be a member of another State-administered retirement system or other state or local jurisdiction.
 According to the State of New Jersey Administrative Code, all obligations of the system will be assumed by the State of New Jersey should the system terminate.
 The Division issues a publicly available financial report that includes the financial statements and required supplementary information for PERS.
-This report may be obtained by writing to the Division of Pensions 295, Trenton, NJ 08625 be found www.state.nj.us/treasury/pensions/annrprts.shtml.
+This report may be obtained by writing to the Division of Pensions and Benefits, P.O.
+Box 295.
+Trenton, NJ 08625 or can be found at www.state.nj.us/treasury/pensions/annrprts.shtml.